Where to find resources

 Almost all search engine searches are keyword searches, and search engines will often search for synonyms or related terms at the same time.
-Use your initial search to learn additional terms you can use in future searches, on the web or in the Library's article databases.
+Use your initial search to learn additional terms you can use in future searches, on the web, in the Library Catalogue, or in the Library's article databases.

 For more focussed searches, and to reduce the number of irrelevant results, try one of these techniques: